-1st Incident 2 nd Incident 3 rd Incident (3-5) days out of school suspension and/or participation in assigned restorative justice practices with the possibility of having charges filed through our local law enforcement agencies. having charges filed through our suspension pending expulsion
+1 st Incident 2 nd Incident 3 rd Incident and/or participation in assigned Ten (10) days out of school suspension with the possibility of having charges filed through our local law enforcement agencies suspension pending expulsion

-Assault of a student (minor, no medical attention required), Battery, Bullying/Cyber Bullying, Racial and Sexual Harassment, Credible threat of bodily harm to a student, Destruction of School Property/Vandalism (must also make full restitution), participating in a "strike" or act of defiance against the instructor that results in a refusal to participate in class, knowingly making false accusations about another student, gross insubordination, theft (must also make restitution), graffiti (must also make full restitution), verbal assault of a staff member.
+Assault of a student (minor, no medical attention required), Battery, Bullying/Cyber Bullying, Racial and Sexual Harassment, Credible threat of bodily harm to a student, Destruction of School Property/Vandalism (must also make full restitution), participating in a "strike" or act of defiance against the instructor that results in a refusal to participate in class, knowingly making false accusations about another student, gross insubordination, theft (must also make restitution), graffiti (must also make full restitution), verbal assault of a staff member, Use/Possession of Tobacco, vapor, or electronic cigarette,.

-1 st Incident 2 nd Incident 3 rd Incident Five to seven (5-7) days out of school suspension and/or participation in assigned restorative justice practices.
+1 st Incident 2 nd Incident 3 rd Incident Five to seven (5-7) days out of school suspension and/or participation in assigned restorative justice practices. suspension